Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

 4. [Introduction to Conda / Package Managers (Watch the first 6m 56s](https://www.youtube.com/embed/23aQdrS58e0?end=416) and also [the end of the video from 15:50 on)](https://www.youtube.com/embed/23aQdrS58e0?start=950) The remainder of the video is good to watch and provides a good introduction to how we will be using conda in class, but is not necessary if you are short on time.

 ## Set up Conda

+Windows users - if your username has a space in it (for instance, if your usename is `Python for Neuro`), this will cause issues down the road.
+Please create a new user account with no spaces or special characters to ensure that everything will run smoothly.

 ### Check if Conda is already installed
 - Open terminal using the following instructions for your operating system.
 (Instructions taken from [this source](https://docs.microsoft.com/en-us/learn/modules/python-install-vscode/)).
     - Mac: